 - Your Loss of Nationality application and supporting documents will be forwarded to the Department of State in Washington, D.C. for consideration and adjudication, a process that may take between 3-6 months.
 U.S. citizenship documents will be retained until the Loss of Nationality is adjudicated by the Department of State.
 At this time, the Consulate will contact you with their determination.

 To Begin the Loss of Nationality Process

 If you decide that this is the course of action you wish to pursue, please email the U.S. Consulate General serving your area.
 In your email, you must provide the following information.

-- Provide your full name at birth.
+- Provide your current name.

 - Provide your date of birth.

 - Provide your current mailing address and telephone number.

 - Your last known address in the United States.

 - Provide your most recent U.S. passport number and date of issuance.